-In order to obtain a concealed carry license, the applicant must possess a Firearm Owner’s Identification (FOID) card, or qualify for one and be in the process of applying for one.
+In order to obtain a concealed carry license, the applicant must first possess a Firearm Owner’s Identification (FOID) card, or qualify for one and be in the process of applying for one.
 Additionally, the applicant must submit to a background check and cannot have been convicted of a felony, a misdemeanor involving violence within the past five years, or two or more DUIs.
 (430 Ill.
 Comp.
 Stat. § 66/30.)
-For more information on Illinois’s gun regulations, see Gun Permit Laws in Illinois and Weapons Charges in Illinois.
+For more information on Illinois’s gun regulations, see Illinois Gun Laws and Weapons Charges in Illinois.

 People in Illinois are prohibited from obtaining a FOID card or a concealed carry permit if they are: